 - Add or remove drugs from the Drug List.
 New drugs become available, including new generic drugs.
 Perhaps the government has given approval to a new use for an existing drug.
 Sometimes, a drug gets recalled, and we decide not to cover it.
 Or we might remove a drug from the list because it has been found to be ineffective. - Move a drug to a higher or lower cost-sharing tier. - Add or remove a restriction on coverage for a drug (for more information about restrictions to coverage, see Section 4 in this chapter). - Replace a brand-name drug with a generic drug.

-In almost all cases, we must get approval from Medicare for changes we make to the plan's Drug List.
+We must follow Medicare requirements before we change the plan's Drug List.

 What happens if coverage changes for a drug you are taking?